SunsetQuest/Asm4GCN/README.md

      4) Pass 2 - convert statements to bin
   - Removed: Removed the 'ren' function as it resulted in ugly code.
 The same can be accomplished by declaring vars with specified registers.
   - Broken: variable indexing is broken ( I am fixing this next)
-- August 9 2015
+- August 9 2015 - Lots of changes
   - New: multiple labels intermixed with statements can now be added to a single line
   - New: Freed Variable registers can now be re-used in the same instruction.
   - New: Inline variable decorations (e.g. v_mov_b32 v4u myNewVar, anyVar )
   - New: lines ending with '/' will append the following line. #defines and statements can be split across lines.
   - New: Cleaned up initial code and added a #define(...) to easily view any S or V variable.
-  - New: Added Ctrl-Y as an redo operator for Visual Studio users.
+  - New: Added Ctrl-Y as a redo operator for Visual Studio users.
   - New: Additional variable warning checking (like when it is never used or used only once)
   - New: When declaring variables an existing variable, with an option index, as the register you want \
 to re-use.